dzbarsky/aws-in-a-box/README.md

 Aws-in-a-box runs on HTTP (not HTTPS) but supports HTTP2 upgrade with h2c (HTTP without TLS).

 ## Why use this over localstack?
+- High-performance; no overhead from docker or proxies
-- Download and run a single 7MB file (statically-linked native binary).
+- Single statically-linked 7MB native binary.
 No interpereter/runtime hell.
-(There are also 3MB [docker images](https://hub.docker.com/r/dzbarsky/aws-in-a-box/tags) if you prefer)
+(There are also 3MB compressed [docker images](https://hub.docker.com/r/dzbarsky/aws-in-a-box/tags) if you prefer)
 - Simple persistence scheme using atomic file writes.
 When using the native binary, no more broken persistent docker volumes

 <br>